openseattle/openseattle.github.io/_posts/2014-06-05-hack-for-change-seattle-2014.md

 image_credit_url: "https://plus.google.com/photos/+WillScottName/albums/6020171987030870993"
 ---

-On May 31 Code for Seattle participated in the National Day of Civic Hacking with the local event Hack for Change Seattle.
+On May 31 Open Seattle participated in the National Day of Civic Hacking with the local event Hack for Change Seattle.

 About 60 participants worked on 10 projects ranging from air quality visualizations to hacking bicycle & pedestrian counters.